binnes/Node-RED-container-prod/Node-RED config from environment/README.md

     * `docker rm dockerNR`
 4. Pull the container image from dockerhub to ensure you have the latest version locally (replace YOUR-DOCKER-USERNAME with your docker username):
 `docker pull YOUR-DOCKER-USERNAME/node-red-docker-sample:latest`
 5. Run the new container.
 For docker you can use the **--env-file** option to pass in environment variables using the env.list file created for the previous step.
-Ensuring you are still in your project directory (containing the env.list file) start your containerised Node-RED application.
+This time we will use a fully qualified path to the file, so you don't need to be in the directory containing the env.list file.
+Start your containerised Node-RED application.
 You also need the container on the NRbridge network bridge to be able to access the MQTT broker container (replace the path to the moreNodeRedWorkshop directory and YOUR-DOCKER-USERNAME with your docker username):
+    * **Windows**:
+        `docker run -dit --env-file c:\Users\YOUR-USERNAME\NRdata\projects\Node-RED-Docker\env.list -v c:\<full path to where moreNodeREDWorkshop repo cloned>\moreNodeRedWorkshop\en\part5\broker:/mosquitto -p 1880:1880 --network NRbridge --name dockerNR YOUR-DOCKER-USERNAME/node-red-docker-sample:latest`
+    * **Mac OS**:
+        `docker run -dit --env-file /Users/YOUR-USERNAME/NRdata/projects/Node-RED-Docker/env.list -v <full path to where moreNodeREDWorkshop repo cloned>/moreNodeRedWorkshop/en/part5/broker:/mosquitto -p 1880:1880 --network NRbridge --name dockerNR YOUR-DOCKER-USERNAME/node-red-docker-sample:latest`
+    * **Linux**:

-    `docker run -dit --env-file env.list -v <full path to where moreNodeREDWorkshop repo cloned>/moreNodeRedWorkshop/en/part5/broker:/mosquitto -p 1880:1880 --network NRbridge --name dockerNR YOUR-DOCKER-USERNAME/node-red-docker-sample:latest`
+        `docker run -dit --env-file /home/YOUR-USERNAME/NRdata/projects/Node-RED-Docker/env.list -v <full path to where moreNodeREDWorkshop repo cloned>/moreNodeRedWorkshop/en/part5/broker:/mosquitto -p 1880:1880 --network NRbridge --name dockerNR YOUR-DOCKER-USERNAME/node-red-docker-sample:latest`

     Notice: